-For a complete list of faculty, consult the Medical Anthropology brochure available at the Program Office in 232 Anthropology and Art Practice Building, Berkeley, CA 94720-3710, the Berkeley Guide, or the UCSF catalogs.
+For a complete list of faculty, consult the Medical Anthropology brochure available at the Program Office in 232 Anthropology and Art Practice Building, Berkeley, CA 94720-3710, the Anthropology website (https://anthropology.berkeley.edu/people/), or the UCSF catalogs.

 Applications to all graduate programs are considered once each year for admission the following fall semester.
 The application period opens in early September, and the deadline for receipt of both department and Graduate Division applications is early December.
 Applications are screened by the anthropology faculty; selections are made on the basis of academic excellence, letters of recommendation, relevant experience, and a strong statement of intellectual and professional purpose.